hackersanddesigners/oba-api-workshop/readme.md

 $ source env/bin/activate
 ```

-Then use python w/ `python` and install the following packages
+Then use python with `python` and install the following packages

 ```
 $ pip install python-dotenv